PHILOSOPHY, GOALS, AND GUIDELINES

-The enrolling parent many have access to these records.
+The enrolling parent may have access to these records.
 All other records requests must go through the enrolling parent or the UO Records Retrieval Office.

 Bills are calculated at the beginning of each term.
 They are based on the hours scheduled each week, and each week's charges will show on your bill with that Friday's date.
 The enrolling parent will be the responsible party for the bill and only one account per family will be created for billing.

-Tuition is paid in advance and can be paid in person by cash, check, Mastercard, or Visa, on either a monthly or academic term basis.
+Tuition is paid in advance and can be paid online using the UO Moss Street online payment form on either a monthly or academic term basis.
 Each month families pre-pay for the next four weeks of scheduled care.
-Charges for meals and drop-in times will show up on the bill for the month following their occurrence.
+During the summer, families may be asked to pay for five weeks each month.

-Monthly billings will be mailed or put in parent boxes by the first of the month, and are due upon receipt.
-If unable to pay during the first week of the month, make a payment plan before the 10th of the month with Robynn in the office.
-After the 10th of the month, office staff will send an email reminder for any past-due accounts.
-Accounts must be current from one month to the next in order to have continuity of care.
+Monthly billings will be emailed or put in parent boxes by the last week of each month.
+Payments are due by the 1st of each month.
+If unable to pay within this timeline, contact us to discuss making a payment plan at firstname.lastname@example.org.
+After the 1st of the month, office staff will send an email reminder for any past-due accounts.
+To have continuity of care, accounts must be current from one month to the next.

-Once a family submits an application for childcare and accepts the hours offered by Moss Street, they have committed to pay for those hours.
+Once a family accepts the hours offered by Moss Street and submits the enrollment forms, they have committed to paying for those hours.

-For new families a $10 application/scheduling fee is due with fall and summer term's application forms (one fee per family).
-A once-per-term supply fee of $15 will be charged for each child in attendance.
-For re-enrolling families these fees will be added to your bill.
+A $25 application fee is due each academic year (one fee per family).
+A once-per-term supply fee of $25 will be charged for each child in attendance.

 New families will need to make a $75 confirmation deposit.
 This initial enrollment confirmation deposit is due at the time of the confirmation of your child's schedule.
 This fee will hold that reserved space in our program until your child starts care.
 While it is not refundable, it will be applied toward your first month's bill.